CRBL roundup: Cavaliers sweep Rivermen in double header

 Tilden 4-8, Eau Claire Bears 1-5: PJ Lequia scattered two hits and allowed just one run over seven innings in game one for Tilden.
 Jonathan Novas homered for the Bears in game two.

-Osseo 12-7, Tilden 0-5: Logen Boettcher struck out 13 over six scoreless innings in game one.
+Osseo 12-7, Jim Falls 0-5: Logen Boettcher struck out 13 over six scoreless innings in game one.
 Jesse Brockman led the way offensively in game two with three runs, two RBIs and a home run.